There is considerable debate about whether to use vinyl printing or screen printing for t-shirts. Although both methods offer high-quality

 Vinyl

 Vinyl printing is suitable for very small runs up to 16 shirts.
-This is due to the fact that the configuration time is reduced compared to that of screen printing.
+That is because the configuration time is reduced compared to screen printing.
 However, this method is much slower than screen printing because each shirt requires its own configuration.
-This, therefore, makes it too slow and profitable beyond the 16 shirt brand.
+That makes it too slow and profitable beyond the 16-shirt brand.

 Screen

-The configuration of the screen printing takes much longer than the vinyl print, but as soon as the configuration is finished, the printing process is rapid.
+The configuration of the screen printing takes much longer than the vinyl print, but as soon as the setup is done, the printing process is rapid.

-High speed is due to the fact that nothing has to change from shirt to shirt, as long as the designs remain the same.
-Screen printing is the right method if you want to work on large orders.
+High speed is because nothing has to change from shirt to shirt, as long as the designs remain the same.
+Screen printing is the ideal method for handling large orders.

 Vinyl

 Vinyl printing is more suitable for simple graphics.
-If you are looking to create basic shapes or text-based designs, this is the method to use.
+This is the method to use for creating basic shapes or text-based designs.
 Do you have to print the shirt numbers for your high school soccer team?
 Excellent!
-Do you want an elegant photograph of Madagascar penguins on your shirt?
+Do you want an elegant photograph of penguins from Madagascar on your shirt?
 This method will not cut it.
-With vinyl printing, it is not possible to find real gradients (color fusion); Fine details will be easily lost.
+With vinyl printing, it is impossible to find accurate gradients (color fusion); Fine details will be easily lost.

 Screen

-If you are looking to print that photograph of the Penguins of Madagascar on your shirt, screen printing is the method that will do it for you.
+If you want to print a photograph of the Penguins of Madagascar on your shirt, screen printing is the method that will do it for you.

-This method allows access to a very high level of colors and details, which allows you to print photographs.
-In fact, complex designs arrive effortlessly and definitely beautiful.
+This method allows access to a very high level of colors and details, enabling you to print photographs.
+Complex designs arrive effortlessly and are beautiful.
 In addition, screen printing gives you access to a full range of colors; You can mix any tone you prefer.

 LIFE SPAN

 With proper use, both methods should produce results that last for years.
-Here is a look at the life of the two methods and how to maximize it.
+Here is a look at the two ways of life and how to maximize them.

 Vinyl Printing

-In normal use, the design should last more than five years.
-Following guidelines must be maintained for this purpose:
+In everyday use, the design should last more than five years.
+The following guidelines are maintained for this purpose:

 Do not dry clean the garment.
-Instead, wash it in a warm washing machine with a mild detergent.
-Dry the shirt with the normal configuration.
+Instead, wash it in a warm washing machine with mild detergent.
+Dry the shirt with the standard configuration.

 Do not use bleach with chlorine on the garment.
 Wait at least one day (24 hours) before the first wash after printing.